kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 52, end: 53
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 98, end: 99
 ✖ ',' expected - start: 98, end: 99
-✖ The parser expected to find a '}' to match the '{' token here - start: 98, end: 99
 ✖ Expected a ')' to match the '(' token here - start: 99, end: 100
-✖ ',' expected - start: 99, end: 100
 ✖ Expected a `;` - start: 101, end: 102
 ✖ Declaration or statement expected - start: 102, end: 103
 ✖ Declaration or statement expected - start: 103, end: 104